ItmoDreamTeam/MyRest/README.md

 ### Android App

-_Requirements_: Android SDK

-After the project has been built, the location of the artifact to deploy on an Android smartphone is `android/build/outputs/apk/debug/android-debug.apk`.
+After the android module has been built, the location of the artifact to deploy on an Android smartphone is `android/build/outputs/apk/debug/android-debug.apk`.